How To Meditate For Beginners [Exercises and Techniques]

 You’ll be calmer, more focused, less reactive.
 It’s like taking a chill pill, except it’s all-natural, and the side effects are all positive.

-Basic Meditation Postures for New Practitioners
+Basic Meditation Postures for Beginners

 Here’s the deal: